tamermint/repticle/README.md

 - What does a good identity look like?
 Why are government IDs acceptable forms of identification?
 What is wrong with Self-Sovereign Identity?
 I have more questions than answers at this point of the project

-- One thing that is common to both identity and currency is the social acceptance of these units with an authoritative seal that demarcates proof-of-value over random monopoly game units
+- One thing that is common to both identity and currency is the social acceptance of these units with an authoritative seal that demarcates the proof-of-value over random monopoly game units

 - This project will also seek to solve a problem of the Consumer Layer of Crypto - the user friendly interface that is sometimes lacking in these services.
-To access UNISWAP for financial services or Lens for social services, maybe you are using ENS for SSO however there lies a problem of centralization when you use a name service
+To access UNISWAP for financial services or Lens for social services, maybe you are using ENS for SSO however there lies a problem of centralization when you use a name service -- unless we can interface with DDNS in general (DDNS might be a part of Web3 interoperability protocol stack)

 - Reputation graph will help you import a network-graph of value from your interactions with these services which will assist you in creating use-case specific validation services